agnes-joseph/pop.js/workspace/README.md

 Hello!

-pop! is a small game that I coded as a small mini project to experiment in game development and JavaScript coding
+pop! was one of the mini projects that I made in college.
+My main goal was to explore game development and get comfortable with JavaScript programming.
+Hope you like it :)